sadhana08/Pricing-panel-project/README.md

 # Pricing-panel-project
-This is a pricing panel made using html and css flexbox
+This is a pricing panel made using html and css flexbox and this is responsive.